PatientSpotlight, by PanaceaIntelPatientSpotlight

 • Counselling capacity.
 Genetic counselling is in short supply, and most prescribers are not trained to deliver it.

 Genotype-stratified treatment is a familiar concept in oncology.
-Its arrival in dementia care is new — and the supporting infrastructure is still catching up.
+Its arrival in dementia care is new - and the supporting infrastructure is still catching up.
+Early registry data from routine use is consistent with the trial picture on APOE4 stratification; see our Signal on real-world ARIA rates from registries.

 Key sources